0121 702 1659 |

 The process for anti-static floor mats is similar, except you will most likely be using a strap connected to your ankle rather than your wrist.

-Anti Static Mats are normally made from either Rubber or Vinyl.
-Rubber is the most widely used material for Anti Static mats as it has a high resistance to heat and chemicals, is durable and offers great comfort.
+Anti-static mats are typically made from either Rubber or Vinyl.
+Rubber is the most widely used material for Anti Static mats as it has a high resistance to heat and chemicals, is durable and offers excellent comfort.
 Anti Static Rubber Mats are ideal for;

 • Heat resistance – does not melt as easily